Classic Deviled Eggs (and How to Store Deviled Eggs)

 Tips and Tricks

-- Use a piping bag.
+- Use a piping bag or pastry bag.
 This makes it so much easier to fill the eggs.
 A spoon just doesn’t cut it.
-If you don’t have a piping bag, you can use a Ziploc bag with a corner cut off.
+If you don’t have a piping bag, you can use a Ziploc bag with the corner of the bag cut off.

-- Make sure there are no bumps or lumps in the filling.
+- Make sure there are no bumps or lumps in the yolk filling.
 If your yolk mixture is completely smooth, it will clog the piping bag.
+Plus this is the best way to get that classic creamy texture!

 - Chill before serving.
 Be sure to chill the deviled eggs for about 30 minutes to help them set up.